GraphBLAS/SuiteSparseSessions/Session11/README.md

 Dr. Davis's implementation guarantees that if there are duplicates, the operator is applied exactly in order.
 This enables non-associative and non-commutative operators like "first" and "second."

-**Key Quote:** "I allow the dupe to be non-associative and not commutative, and I guarantee that if there are duplicates, I apply the operator exactly in order.
+**Key Quote:** "I allow the dup to be non-associative and not commutative, and I guarantee that if there are duplicates, I apply the operator exactly in order.
 Just so any one duplicate cannot be summed in parallel."

 ### Motivation: Pending Updates [00:08:36]
 [![00:08:36](https://img.youtube.com/vi/InpR7kaKKbY/default.jpg)](https://www.youtube.com/watch?v=InpR7kaKKbY&t=516s)